bramley/phplist-plugin-contentareas/README.md

 ## Version history ##

     version         Description
-    1.6.1+20171001  Use the alt attribute of an image also for the title attribute 1.6.0+20170409  Able to edit additional attributes of an image 1.5.5+20170320  Handle the template not having a head element
+    1.7.0+20180115  Use a select list for the css inline package 1.6.1+20171001  Use the alt attribute of an image also for the title attribute 1.6.0+20170409  Able to edit additional attributes of an image 1.5.5+20170320  Handle the template not having a head element